Want to get away without leaving the house? Put the mouse in drive and take your family on a virtual road trip.

 Detour – A dozen miles south of Vizcaya on U.S. 1 is the Deering Estate, a 444-acre preserve and historic site.
-Select portions of the main house and the outdoor gardens are now open to the public, but its normally scheduled tours have moved online, giving virtual visitors access to a wealth of information.
+Most portions of the main house and the outdoor gardens are now open to the public, but its tours have moved online, giving virtual visitors access to a wealth of information.
 Through the Virtual Field Trips link, viewers can learn how to wade out into the seagrass beds of Biscayne Bay to explore the aquatic life, observe a dissection to learn about the unique characteristics of various marine animals, and explore Deering’s natural areas to find plants that have been used by past civilizations.
 Visit www.deeringestate.org for more information.

 Destination 3: The Everglades

 Now we follow the River of Grass to Broward County.
 The Everglades is truly an ecological gem of South Florida.
 It’s a place to get in touch with nature, see alligators or speed across the wetlands in an airboat.
-Everglades Holiday Park, a West Broward locale and home to the television series Gator Boys, recently reopened for real-life adventure, but you can also take the family on a virtual airboat ride from the comfort of the couch at www.youtube.com/watch?v=1T9wcGO-Pc8.
+Everglades Holiday Park, a West Broward locale and home to the television series Gator Boys, is open for real-life adventure, but you can also take the family on a virtual airboat ride from the comfort of the couch at www.youtube.com/watch?v=1T9wcGO-Pc8.
 Visit www.evergladesholidaypark.com or Facebook @EvergladesHolidayPark to learn more.

 Destination 4: Disney World

-Go to www.visitorlando.com/en/things-to-do/virtual-tours/walt-disney-world-resort and use your mouse-power (your actual computer mouse, that is) to guide yourself down Magic Kingdom’s bustling Main Street toward Cinderella’s castle for a 360-degree tour or take a wild ride on Big Thunder Mountain at disneyparks.disney.go.com/blog/2020/04/disneymagicmoments-take-a-wild-virtual-ride-on-big-thunder-mountain-railroad-at-walt-disney-world-resort/.
+Go to www.visitorlando.com/en/things-to-do/virtual-tours/walt-disney-world-resort and use your mouse-power (your actual computer mouse, that is) to guide yourself down Magic Kingdom’s bustling Main Street toward Cinderella’s castle for a 360-degree tour or take a wild ride on Big Thunder Mountain at https://disneyparks.disney.go.com/blog/2020/04/disneymagicmoments-take-a-wild-virtual-ride-on-big-thunder-mountain-railroad-at-walt-disney-world-resort/.